russfeld/ksucs-hugo/README.md

 ## Docker

 This is also dockerized.
 See the sidebar for packaged releases of this test website.
+The Dockerfile includes details on the setup.

 ## Questions?